 “A highly effective and fully engaged HR partner that understands where we are going and is with us every step of the way in helping us to get there” Read the full review

 If this all sounds a bit daunting, remember two key things – even without an established HR team, you can call on HR experts such as MAD-HR to help you with one-off HR support projects.
-There is also low cost, HR help at hand if you make the most of it.
+There is also low-cost HR help at hand if you make the most of it.

-Our Online HR Toolkit which is packed with templates, contracts, documents (over 1000) as well as guidance and employment law updates.
+Our Online HR Toolkit is packed with templates, contracts, and documents (over 1000) as well as guidance and employment law updates.
 You pay by subscription and ensure that you have all the legally up-to-date HR help you need at a click of a button with your log-in.
 Protect your business and take the leg work out of HR.
 We pride ourselves on keeping SME businesses fighting fit without significant financial burden.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact us.

 There may be occasions where the articles contain links to external websites.
 We have no control over the nature, content and availability of those sites.
 The inclusion of such links does imply a recommendation or endorse the views expressed within them.